Robert De Niro: 1992–1997: Directorial debut and crime dramas

 Casino (1995) marked De Niro's return to the crime genre with Scorsese in their eighth collaboration.
 Co-starring Sharon Stone and Joe Pesci, the film is based on the book Casino: Love and Honor in Las Vegas by Nicholas Pileggi.
 De Niro portrays Sam "Ace" Rothstein, a mob-connected casino operator in Las Vegas.
 The film's themes revolve around greed, betrayal, wealth, status, and murder that occur between two mobsters, Sam "Ace" Rothstein (De Niro) and Nicky Santoro (Pesci), and a trophy wife (Stone) over a gambling empire.
 Casino was released to mostly positive critical reception, and was a success at the worldwide box office.
-Roger Ebert was impressed with the lead performers' abilities to "inhabit their roles with unconscious assurance", and The Globe and Mails critic thought "De Niro does an extraordinarily subtle job of capturing the paradox [...] that lie at the heart of this picture".
+Roger Ebert was impressed with the lead performers' abilities to "inhabit their roles with unconscious assurance", and The Globe and Mails critic thought "De Niro does an extraordinarily subtle job of capturing the paradox [...] that lie at the heart of this picture."
 Shortly afterwards, he starred in 1995's crime thriller Heat, about a group of professional bank robbers.
 Art Linson, who had previously produced films starring De Niro, sent him the script first.
-"It was very good, very strong, had a particular feel to it, a reality and authenticity," De Niro said.
-Co-starring Al Pacino and Val Kilmer, the film was released to wide acclaim; Michael Wilmington of the Chicago Tribune wrote: De Niro and Pacino redeem everything.
+"It was very good, very strong, had a particular feel to it, a reality and authenticity", De Niro said.
+Co-starring Al Pacino, Val Kilmer, Tom Sizemore, and Jon Voight among others, the film was released to wide acclaim; Michael Wilmington of the Chicago Tribune wrote: De Niro and Pacino redeem everything.
 In Heat, they represent a high postwar tradition for movie actors – the ones inspired by Marlon Brando, John Cassavetes and James Dean – who aren't afraid of emotion, who run right into the jaws of a scene to grab it.
 Like others from their generation – Jack Nicholson, Gene Hackman, Harvey Keitel – they have a keener slant on machismo.
 They easily explore its darker strata.
+Heat marked the first time that Pacino and De Niro appeared on-screen together; they were both in The Godfather Part II but were never in any scenes together because the film takes place in two separate timelines.
+De Niro as Vito Corleone was in the past and Pacino as his son Michael was in the present.

 In 1995, De Niro had minor roles in the French comedy One Hundred and One Nights and in the drama Panther.
 In 1996, De Niro starred in the sports thriller The Fan, based on the novel of the same name by Peter Abrahams.
 De Niro plays Gil Renard, a baseball fanatic who loses his sanity.
 His fiftieth film credit was in the crime drama Sleepers (1996), about four boys who become involved with crime, and are sentenced to a detention center where they are abused by guards, and seek vengeance upon release.
 De Niro plays priest Bobby Carillo, a father figure to the four boys.
 Afterwards, he appeared in Marvin's Room (1996) as Dr. Wallace Carter, who treats a woman (Diane Keaton) with leukemia.
-Writing for the British Empire magazine, Bob McCabe opined that "Performances are all eminently watchable [...] but the truncated feel robs the film of anything more than perfunctory pleasures".
+Writing for the British Empire magazine, Bob McCabe opined that "Performances are all eminently watchable [...] but the truncated feel robs the film of anything more than perfunctory pleasures."
 Also in 1996, De Niro co-produced the crime-comedy Faithful.